Doctor of Philosophy in Curriculum & Pedagogy

 Students interested in completing a C&P Emphasis must take 3 courses from a list of courses affiliated with the Emphasis.
 Students who successfully complete Emphasis coursework as part of their C&P degree requirements may request a notation of the Emphasis on their transcript.

 For detailed information about the program, please consult the School of Graduate Studies Calendar.

 At a Glance

 Full-time (6 years - maximum)

 Funding and Tuition

-Applications to the Doctor of Philosophy in Curriculum & Pedagogy for the 2023-2024 admissions cycle are open.
+Applications to the Doctor of Philosophy in Curriculum & Pedagogy for the 2023-2024 admissions cycle are closed.

 To view updated program deadlines, visit the OISE application deadlines and closing dates page.

 Ready to join one of the world’s top universities?
 Take the next step in your academic journey and start your application to graduate studies at OISE.